Tacoma Dome Access Improvements project updates

 Proposed future improvements

-• Pedestrian, bicycle, or other transit-related improvements, including:
+- Pedestrian, bicycle, ADA-accessible, or other transit-related improvements, including:

 Current project status

-Based on the SEPA checklist and supporting technical information, Sound Transit, as the SEPA lead agency, has determined that the project is not expected to have a probable significant adverse impact on the environment and has issued a Determination of Nonsignificance (DNS).
+Sound Transit has also completed a State Environmental Policy Act (SEPA) Checklist, supporting technical documentation, and 10% design for the proposed improvements.
+Based on this environmental review, Sound Transit, as the SEPA lead agency, determined that the project is not expected to have a probable significant adverse impact on the environment and issued a Determination of Nonsignificance (DNS).
+In early 2026, Sound Transit collected public comments on the SEPA Checklist and DNS.
+Learn more in the Spring 2026 Public Engagement Summary.